avkabanov/widgets-web-service/README.md

 ## Structure overview
 In order to optimize access to widgets, three classes to store widgets has been used:

-#### com.kabanov.widgets.service.cache.WidgetCache
+### com.kabanov.widgets.service.cache.WidgetCache
-stores widgets in ConcurrentHashMap what allows to access widgets by id in a constant time;
+stores widgets in ConcurrentHashMap what allows to access widgets by id in a constant time.

-#### com.kabanov.widgets.service.cache.WidgetLayersStorage
+### com.kabanov.widgets.service.cache.WidgetLayersStorage
 contains logic of setting proper Z index, and shifting widgets with the same Z index.
 Under the hood all widgets stored in ConcurrentSkipListSet what allows to add and remove different widgets simultaneously.